sonlhcsuit/JS-Resources/miniAppData/README.md

 # mini-app-sample-data
-This repository is used to store sample data for some mini project
+- This repository stored sample data for some mini project